Structural Glazing

 An additional size factor to consider is ‘Oversized Glazing’ guidelines.
 Any piece of glass that is over 2.4m in both dimensions (height AND width), as well as a single pane that is longer than 4m, is oversized.
 Units of glass that are ‘Oversized’ are more difficult to source and are more difficult to transport to site.
 This can also add more cost to a project.
 You can design around the ‘Oversized Glass’ guidelines by keeping at least one dimension of each glass unit under 2.4m.

-The height of this structural glass window was over 3m and the overall face width was over 2.4.
+For example, the height of this structural glass window was over 3m and the overall face width was over 2.4.
 If this front face was installed as one single unit of double glazed the glass unit used would have been ‘Oversized’.
-Instead, the architects (in consultation with IQ Glass) chose to split the face glass and use two frameless panes of structural glass to create the front element which reduced the glazing cost by approximately 30%.
+Instead, the architects (in consultation with our inhouse technical team) chose to split the face glass and use two frameless panes of structural glass to create the front element which reduced the glazing cost by approximately 30%.

 Oriel Window